 8.2 Ethics requirement

-(a) The Sub-contractor must, in the provision of the Assets and through the conduct of Subcontracted activities, ensure that it and all users strictly observe and comply with every respect with all applicable Commonwealth, State and Territory legislation relating to biological, ethical or radiation safeguards and all ethics, codes and guidelines adopted by the National Health and Medical Research Council, the Office of the Gene Technology Regulator and all other relevant regulatory agencies operating in Australia.
+(a) The Sub-contractor must, in the provision of the Assets and through the conduct of Subcontracted activities, notify its Personnel and all Users of the requirements to observe and comply with every respect with all applicable Commonwealth, State and Territory legislation relating to biological, ethical or radiation safeguards and all appropriate ethics, codes and guidelines adopted by the National Health and Medical Research Council, the Office of the Gene Technology Regulator and all other relevant regulatory agencies operating in Australia.

 (b) The Sub-contractor agrees to provide assistance as part of its Co-investment to the University of Melbourne to monitor and ensure continued compliance by Users of clause 8.2(a) in using the Assets.